 Niki has moved to Singapore with her husband and youngest son.
 Besides travelling, she enjoys cycling, yoga, weight training, reading, the outdoors and nature.
 Most recently, she has had a go at Roller Derby!

 However, there are actually many advantages to sending your child to an early childhood programme at an all-through school.
-The majority of larger schools have a separate area for their early childhood programmes, which protects the youngest learners and gives them a safe space to grow and develop.
+The majority of larger schools have a separate area for their preschool programmes, which protects the youngest learners and gives them a safe space to grow and develop.